-- the Beneficiaries' or affiliated entities' own resources, without prejudice to any provision in the call for proposals (usually deriving from the Basic Act) requiring a minimum financial contribution from the Beneficiaries - the revenue generated by the Action after the date of the request for payment of the balance - financial contributions not specifically assigned by the donors to the financing of the same eligible costs declared as actual costs and financed by the Contract or which the donors allow for the reassignment to similar actions or other activities in the case of surplus or nonconsumption after the implementation of the initial Action

-- any interest generated by pre-financing paid to the Beneficiaries as well as any interest paid to the Beneficiaries as a result of late payment of amounts owed by the Contracting Authority - exchange rate gains - in the case of Operating Grants, the amounts allocated to the establishment of reserves (see Article 17.5) - In-kind contributions.

-Financial contributions of other donors to be taken into account for the application of the noprofit rule

-At the time of submission of the request for final payment, the Coordinator must comprehensively declare and certify, in addition to the income generated by the Action, all financial contributions from third parties if and only if they meet all the following criteria:

-- They must be allocated by the donor to the same Action or part of the Action, for a period not exceeding the period of implementation of the Action (before or after), or for Operating Grants the Beneficiary's fiscal year; - The rules of eligibility of costs should be clearly defined by the donor.
+- the Beneficiaries' or affiliated entities' own resources, without prejudice to any provision in the call for proposals (usually deriving from the Basic Act) requiring a minimum financial contribution from the Beneficiaries financed by the Contract or which the donors allow for the reassignment to similar actions or other activities in the case of surplus or non- consumption after the implementation of the initial Action - any interest generated by pre-financing paid to the Beneficiaries as well as any interest paid to the Beneficiaries as a result of late payment of amounts owed by the Contracting Authority - exchange rate gains - in the case of Operating Grants, the amounts allocated to the establishment of reserves (see Article 17.5) - In-kind contributions.
+Financial contributions of other donors to be taken into account for the application of the no- profit rule At the time of submission of the request for final payment, the Coordinator must comprehensively declare and certify, in addition to the income generated by the Action, all financial contributions from third parties if and only if they meet all the following criteria: - They must be allocated by the donor to the same Action or part of the Action, for a period not exceeding the period of implementation of the Action (before or after), or for Operating Grants the Beneficiary's fiscal year; - The rules of eligibility of costs should be clearly defined by the donor.
 Eligible costs under its contribution cannot contain ineligible costs under the EU grant. - The contributions are not assigned to one or more categories of eligible costs reimbursed on the basis of Simplified Cost Options (unit cost, lump sum, flat rate), including for example, indirect costs reimbursed on the basis of 7% of direct eligible costs (on the assumption that it is not possible to determine the costactually incurred not covered by the Simplified Cost Options).